mwrnd/innova2_flex_xcku15p_notes/Troubleshooting/README.md

 ### DDR4 Communication Error

 If you attempt to send data to the DDR4 address but get `write file: Unknown error 512` it likely means DDR4 did not initialize properly.
 Start by performing a cold reboot and checking communication again.
-The *innova2_xcku15p_ddr4_bram_gpio* project has DDR4 at address `0x0` but if you made any changes to the design confirm in the *Address Editor* that it is still `0x0`.
+The [innova2_xcku15p_ddr4_bram_gpio](https://github.com/mwrnd/innova2_xcku15p_ddr4_bram_gpio) project has DDR4 at address `0x0` but if you made any changes to the design confirm in the *Vivado Block Design Address Editor* that it is still `0x0`.
 If [BRAM and GPIO communication](https://github.com/mwrnd/innova2_xcku15p_ddr4_bram_gpio#axi-bram-communication) succeed but DDR4 fails then the issue is with DDR4.
 ```Shell
 cd ~/dma_ip_drivers/XDMA/linux-kernel/tools/
 dd if=/dev/urandom bs=1 count=8192 of=TEST